-I use Greek yogurt to thicken the soup and add creaminess.
+As you can see, I use Greek yogurt to thicken this cream of corn soup and add creaminess.
 Although you can certainly use whole milk or heavy cream instead.
 But I really like the texture that thick Greek yogurt adds to the soup.

 I prefer to use frozen corn kernels in this recipe because I think they taste better than canned.
 But you can probably use drained canned corn kernels if it’s easier.